 An independent thought piece brought to you by Madhurya Balan, Collaborator at The Forest Way

-If we restrict ourselves at only looking to the last century for alternative narratives to draw from, it would be too myopic.
-Seeking understanding from livingscape perspectives invites the leaning into true questions around relationships and ethical ways of living as part of it.
-Consider that a transformation of consciousness can begin with people beginning to read and understand their livingscape together.
-If enough individuals ask questions based in truth, there will be a revolution.
+If we restrict ourselves at only looking to the last century for alternative narratives to draw from, it would be a myopic mistake.
+A transformation of consciousness and awareness can begin with people beginning to read and understand their livingscape together, to begin to ask questions based in experiential truth.

 Madhurya Balan, The Forest Way, India